Shdorsh/promisebundler/README.md

 ## How promisebundler treats single promises

 Once you use the `PromiseBundle.allowFetch()` method, the promises will be fulfilled by an object named PromiseToBundleLinker, which runs them automatically (for now).
 If the promises resolve, their resulting data will be treated and saved in a JSON object under the key you provided myBundle with them.
 A different JSON object will be used for rejected promises.
+As such, you don't need to worry too much about treating each promise's data selectively.
 Both can be returned selectively or together with the following 3 methods:

 ```
 myBundle.getResolvedData();